prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

     - On AC: Balanced
     - On battery: Power Saving
 - Rounded Corners by lennart-k (disable if using multiple monitors)
-- Rounded Window Corners by Luo Yi
+- Rounded Window Corners by Luo Yi (Old - do not install)
   - General
     - Applications
       - Skip LibAdwaita Applications: Off